 Every 4th programmer from Central and Eastern Europe lives in Poland

-Eastern Europe has recently become an attractive offshore destination that the United States, United Kingdom, and other countries choose to outsource the software development services.
-Poland is one of destinations where clients from overseas can find offshore software programmer talent with a perfect price/quality ratio.
+Eastern Europe has recently become an attractive offshore destination that the United States, the United Kingdom, and other countries choose to outsource the software development services.
+Poland is one of the destinations where clients from overseas can find offshore software programmer talent with a perfect price/quality ratio.

 Currently, 250,000 programmers work in Poland, accounting for as much as 25% of the entire developer community in the Central and Eastern European region.
-Most of them live in Warsaw, Krakow and Wroclaw.
+Most of them live in Warsaw, Krakow, and Wroclaw.

 These are the conclusions from the Central & Eastern Europe Developer Landscape 2017 survey, conducted by Stack Overflow on behalf of infoShare.
 These numbers show that Poland, thanks to its human capital and the scale of the labor market, is an attractive location for the development of investments in the IT industry.
-More and more overseas companies choose IT outsourcing services Poland.
+More and more overseas companies choose IT outsourcing services in Poland.

 According to data collected by Stack Overflow, the number of programmers in the Central and Eastern European region counts 1 million people.
 About a quarter of them lives and works in Poland (250,000).
 Next is Ukraine with 166,000 and is followed by Romania (118,000) and the Czech Republic (100,000).
 In the remaining countries, the number of specialists engaged in coding is less than 100,000.

-The study also analyzed how many specialists create the code per 100 working people living in different countries.
-In this ranking, however, software development Poland performs worse with a coefficient of 1.4.
+The study also analyzed how many specialists create code per 100 working people living in different countries.
+In this ranking, however, software development in Poland performs worse with a coefficient of 1.4.
 This is slightly more than the average for the region, or 1.3.
 By comparison, in much smaller Slovakia, this index is as much as 3.7.

 “The results of the survey confirm that Poland is the market of talented programmers in Europe in our region.
-This is a clear indication that it is worth investing here and entrusting IT processes to development teams in Poland.
+This is a clear indication that it is worth investing here and entrusting IT processes to software development teams in Poland.
 On the other hand, we must remember that even the leading position in the region does not mean that the demand for specialists in this area has been met.
 On the contrary, according to the estimates, there are about 50,000 software developers in Poland.
-Therefore, further efforts are needed to encourage this field of study, as well as continuous education of people who already have a graduate in IT education.
+Therefore, further efforts are needed to encourage this field of study, as well as the continuous education of people who already have a graduate in IT education.
 The world of new technologies is changing so fast that only continuous training allows to keep up with it “- comments Dariusz Świąder, president of the management board of Linux Poland.